affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.10 =
+* New: Outsourced Amazon into a separate addon.
+* New: Added new currencies.
+* New: Added admin notice for the outsourced Amazon import and update addon.
+* New: Marked the search, import and credentials validator as deprecated.
+* New: Added some assertions.
+* Improvement: Changed some URLs in links.
+* Improvement: Optimized the shop table row filter.
+* Improvement: Changed some descriptions and URLs.
+* Improvement: Unknown services returns null now instead an exception.
+* Improvement: Improved tests for Wordpress.
+* Improvement: Changed readme.md.
+* Fix: Fixed image download for some servers.
+* Fix: Fixed the missing addons in the addons page.
+* Fix: Fixed disabled complex products in the front page.
+* Fix: Fixed the wrong status of product variants.
+* Fix: Fixed some styling.

 = 0.9.23 =
 * Improvement: Added Wordpress version check on plugin activation.
 * Improvement: Updated copyright year.